ruthmoog/learn-go-with-tests-notes/README.md

       }()
     ```
 - a _race condition_ bug is when output is dependent on timing/sequence which isn't controlled
-  - use go's race detector, `go test -race` to get feedback and visibility
   - use _channels_, a data structure that can send and receive values & therefore communicate between processes

 ## Select